 Drug Addiction Recovery

-What does drug addiction recovery look like?
+What does addiction recovery look like?
 You may imagine yourself on a recovery path that is smooth, wide and straight.
 Or your path may be winding and narrow, with rocks and overgrowth blocking your progress.

 Maybe your recovery isn’t a path at all, but a seemingly endless cycle of using and not using, a cyclical pattern of good periods of time followed by bad.